justinhorner/youtube-to-m3u/README.md

 # youtube-to-m3u
 Play YouTube live streams in any player

+# Known Issues <br>
+The streamlink plugin is currently getting 400 errors - For now use the non streamlink script as I have fixed this.
+I will look at a custom streamlink plugin if streamlink do not fix it themselve

 ## Important Note
 The m3u/extracted m3u8 links will only work on machines that have the same public IP address (on the same local network) as the machine that extracted them.
 To play on a client that has a different public IP (on a different network) use a non flask version and load the m3u into a m3u proxy such as threadfin to restream